 Here’s How Communities and City Councils Can Reject Trump’s Militarization of Local Police

-& Chad Marlow, Advocacy and Policy Counsel, ACLU
+& Chad Marlow, Senior Advocacy and Policy Counsel, ACLU

 Two weeks ago, President Trump issued an executive order that gave a push to local police militarization.
 Trump’s action rescinded an Obama-era policy meant to provide greater transparency and oversight around the Department of Defense 1033 program and other federal resources that provide military weapons to local police.